namiko54/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/topology-basics/topology-basics.md

 - Enterprise Edition Front End pool includes:

-  - One or more Front End Servers (Ideally at least three, for scalability), with a maximum of twelve.
+  - One or more Front End Servers (Ideally at least three, for scalability), with a maximum of sixteen.
 Load-balancing would be required for more than one server.

   - A separate Back End Server.